Deathknife/sourcemod-discord/README.md

 (Or paste this into browser -> console: http://pastebin.com/3g2HbTjY )

-## Features
-- List all guilds
-- List all Channels for guilds
-- Send Messages to Channel
-- Listen for messages for Channel

-## API
-For full list view `discord.inc` and take a look at `discord_test.sp` for examples.

-### Note
-> DiscordBot and DiscordChannel are both Handles.
-Everytime DiscordBot is passed, it's the same Handle to the Bot.
-This should not be closed unless you don't need that Bot anymore(closing Bots isn't very safe atm, some handles are not closed).
-DiscordChannel are handles to the Channel.
-Everytime Channel is passed(unless mentioned otherwise, i.e `OnChannelMessage`) the handle is closed after.
-If you need to keep the Channel Handle, Clone it.
-E.g `DiscordChannel newChannel = CloneHandle(Channel);`

 ## Installation
 - Put discord.inc in your include folder
 - Compile discord_api.sp and put it in your sourcemod/plugins folder